 Your domain name needs to ”live” somewhere.
-This allows people to go online, type your domain address into their internet browser (or click on a link to your domain name in someone else’s website) and view your web pages instead of getting a “this website not found” screen …
+This allows people to go online, type your domain address into their web browser (or click on a link to your domain name on another website) and view your website instead of seeing a “this website not available” error page on their screens …

 (Your domain has to live somewhere so people can find your website)

 Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) remain online 24/7 to visitors worldwide …

 (Reliable webhosting keeps your website online 24/7 for users worldwide)

 Choosing a good and reliable hosting service, therefore, is one of the most important steps in the process of setting up your WordPress site.